 Our Expert Tester

 Raymond Wong has been reviewing smartwatches since before modern smartwatches were mainstream.
 As a consumer tech reviewer for over 14 years with published reviews in major technology publications, including Inverse, Input, Mashable, and more, Raymond has been testing smartwatches since before the original Apple Watch was released in 2015.
-He’s tested dozens of smartwatches every year over the last decade, critically covering the rise and fall (and sometimes rise again) of smartwatches and the platforms that they run on.

 Since 2013, when the original Pebble and Samsung Galaxy Gear kickstarted the modern smartwatch era, Raymond has reviewed every major smartwatch released, totaling over 75.
-From the premium to the midrange to the budget, he’s tried virtually every model that has been worth reviewing.
+From the premium to the midrange to the budget, heโs tried virtually every model that has been worth reviewing.

 Our Testing Grounds

-For this guide, we took seven smartwatches (Apple Watch Ultra 2, Samsung Galaxy Watch Pro 5 Pro, OnePlus Watch 2, Google Pixel Watch 2, Fitbit Sense 2, Mobvoi TicWatch Pro 3 Ultra, and Mobvoi TicWatch Pro 5 Enduro) and wore each of them for a week to collect sufficient fitness and health data, as well as test out the quality of their communications (phone, music, notifications, etc.).
-We wore them in the tough streets of New York City but also took them to the gym, running and walking in parks, and hiking in the mountains — all while New York was experiencing weeks of high temperatures in the upper 80s and low 90s (Fahrenheit, of course).
+We wore them in the tough streets of New York City but also took them to the gym, running and walking in parks, and hiking in the mountains โ all while New York was experiencing weeks of high temperatures in the upper 80s and low 90s (Fahrenheit, of course).
 We also wore the smartwatches for short swims at the local YMCA swimming pool and in the shower to test water resistance.

-Smartwatches Buyer’s Guide
+Smartwatches Buyerโs Guide

-Buying a smartwatch may seem daunting, but it’s easy if you break things down in a systematic way.
-Here’s our recommendation on how to do that.
+Buying a smartwatch may seem daunting, but itโs easy if you break things down in a systematic way.
+Hereโs our recommendation on how to do that.

 Features

-When choosing a smartwatch, it’s important to consider compatibility and features.
-While virtually all Android-based (Wear OS) smartwatches can pair to iPhones, they won’t provide the same amount of features as an Apple Watch.
-It’s for this very reason that Apple Watches will almost always be the best choice for iPhone users.
-Yes, it means you’re locked into the Apple ecosystem, but that’s just how Apple devices work: The hardware and software are designed with deep integration in mind.
-And if you didn’t already know, Apple Watches also don’t work with Android phones.
-Womp, womp.
+When choosing a smartwatch, itโs important to consider compatibility and features.
+While virtually all Android-based (Wear OS) smartwatches can pair to iPhones, they wonโt provide the same amount of features as an Apple Watch.
+Itโs for this very reason that Apple Watches will almost always be the best choice for iPhone users.

-Ecosystem lock-in doesn’t need to be a bad thing, though.
+Ecosystem lock-in doesnโt need to be a bad thing, though.
 It can make finding the smartwatch that works best with your phone easier, actually.
-If a phone brand makes its own smartwatch, chances are that’s the best option.
-Apple Watches work best with iPhones, Samsung Galaxy Watches work best with Samsung Galaxy phones, Google Pixel Watches work best with Pixel phones, etc. The open nature of Android-based smartwatches often means they should work with any supported Android phone regardless of brand, but you should read the fine print for yourself to see if any vital features might be omitted when paired interchangeably.
+If a phone brand makes its own smartwatch, chances are thatโs the best option.
+Apple Watches work best with iPhones, Samsung Galaxy Watches work best with Samsung Galaxy phones, Google Pixel Watches work best with Pixel phones, etc.

 Intended Use

-Once you’ve figured out compatibility with your phone, it really comes down to deciding what features are most important to how you’ll use the smartwatch.
+Once youโve figured out compatibility with your phone, it really comes down to deciding what features are most important to how youโll use the smartwatch.
 Where will you be using it, and in what conditions?
 Do you value a large screen?
 A really bright screen?
 Are you okay with charging it every night, or do you want multi-day battery life?

 What kind of sensors for fitness and health tracking do you require?
 Do you need more than the typical optical heart sensor, gyroscope, and accelerometer?
 For example, do you need a certain ruggedness or durability because you might be exploring dunes or diving?
 Do you need GPS?
-What about cellular data or emergency services like the Apple Watch’s messaging via satellite?
+What about cellular data or emergency services like the Apple Watchโs messaging via satellite?

-These are all important features to consider and there’s really no one-size smartwatch that fits all.
+These are all important features to consider and thereโs really no one-size smartwatch that fits all.
 Everyone has different needs; make a list and then go from there.

 Battery Life

-Sure, you could always carry a high-capacity power bank (they’re dirt cheap these days).
-But do you really want to have to recharge your smartwatch every night when you’re off the grid?
+Sure, you could always carry a high-capacity power bank (theyโre dirt cheap these days).
+But do you really want to have to recharge your smartwatch every night when youโre off the grid?
 Not if you can avoid it.

-While many people might look at the batch of smartwatches we tested and feel they’re on the large side, the good thing about a bigger device is room for a bigger battery cell.
-The OnePlus Watch 2 is our champ if battery life is your No. 1 priority.
-We were impressed by its two-day battery life and 100 hours in “Smart Mode.”
-Your actual battery life will vary, but we’re confident that you’ll get as much or close to it.
-The Apple Watch Ultra 2 would have come in first place with its consistent three-day battery life (on a single charge), but its overall battery life falls short of the OnePlus Watch 2.
+We were impressed by its 2-day battery life and 100 hours in โSmart Mode.โ Your actual battery life will vary, but weโre confident that youโll get as much or close to it.
+The Apple Watch Ultra 2 would have come in first place with its consistent three-day battery life (on a single charge), but its overall battery life falls short of the OnePlus Watch 2.ย

 Display Size

 One thing is apparent if you follow smartwatch trends: People want bigger screens on their wrists.
 Larger displays mean more pixels to show timely information, like sensor data and notifications.
-A bigger display may not fit comfortably on smaller wrists, but the upside outweighs the downside, especially if you’re exploring in climates or weather conditions that are constantly changing.
-That’s a situation when you either can’t or don’t want to be fishing out your phone.
+A bigger display may not fit comfortably on smaller wrists, but the upside outweighs the downside, especially if youโre exploring in climates or weather conditions that are constantly changing.
+Thatโs a situation when you either can’t or donโt want to be fishing out your phone.

 Pretty much all of the smartwatches we tested are considered large enough with good screen visibility.
 It really comes down to how big is enough for your wrist.
-The Apple Watch Ultra 2’s 1.9-inch rectangle display is spacious and perfect for iPhone users.
-Android users should look into the OnePlus Watch 2’s 1.43-inch round display or the 1.4-inch display on the Galaxy Watch 5 Pro.
+The Apple Watch Ultra 2โs 1.9-inch rectangle display is spacious and perfect for iPhone users.
+Android users should look into the OnePlus Watch 2โs 1.43-inch round display or the 1.4-inch display on the Galaxy Watch 5 Pro.
 For a more budget option with a large screen, check out the 1.4-inch screen on the Mobvoi TicWatch Pro 3 Ultra GPS.

-For brightness, look for how many “nits” (measurement of brightness) a smartwatch’s display has.
-And pay close attention to terminology like “typical” or “peak” brightness.
-A typical brightness means the brightness level the screen will sustain, whereas a peak brightness means it’s capable of cranking things up only when needed.
+For brightness, look for how many โnitsโ (measurement of brightness) a smartwatchโs display has.
+And pay close attention to terminology like โtypicalโ or โpeakโ brightness.
+A typical brightness means the brightness level the screen will sustain, whereas a peak brightness means itโs capable of cranking things up only when needed.

 Style

 Though we prefer to prioritize features such as battery life and display size over style (we know you gotta look aesthetic for Instagram), the function should probably supersede form in the great outdoors.
-You’re not going to care that the smartwatch on your wrist looks cute if you’re lost.
+Youโre not going to care that the smartwatch on your wrist looks cute if youโre lost.

 The group of smartwatches we tested ranged from minimalist to rugged to semi-formal.
 The Apple Watch Ultra 2 and Samsung Galaxy Watch Pro 5 are unapologetically rugged-looking.
-Google’s Pixel Watch 2 is the most non-decorative of the bunch.
-Options, like the OnePlus Watch 2 and Mobvoi’s TicWatch Pro 3 Ultra GPS and TicWatch Pro 5 Enduro look strapped, paired with Gore-Tex shells or even button-down shirts.
+Googleโs Pixel Watch 2 is the most non-decorative of the bunch.
+Options, like the OnePlus Watch 2 and Mobvoiโs TicWatch Pro 3 Ultra GPS and TicWatch Pro 5 Enduro look strapped, paired with Gore-Tex shells or even button-down shirts.

 Price & Value

 Value is different for everyone.
 And everybody has a specific budget.
 The most expensive smartwatch is not always the best choice.
-While it’s always nice to have features “just in case,” if you follow our guidance for noting down what you need from a smartwatch, you can narrow things down and only pay for what you need.
-Oftentimes, we never need the “just in case” features and may pay for a device with more features than we’ll ever use.
+While itโs always nice to have features โjust in case,โ if you follow our guidance for noting down what you need from a smartwatch, you can narrow things down and only pay for what you need.
+Oftentimes, we never need the โjust in caseโ features and may pay for a device with more features than weโll ever use.

 Also, be smart: Look for discounts.
-You’ll often find price reductions or promotions for all of the smartwatches we’ve tested.
+Youโll often find price reductions or promotions for all of the smartwatches weโve tested.

 Budget